 It can look e.g. like this:

-We can start communicating with the cellular module over AT commands.
+Communication with the cellular module over AT commands can now be started.
 There are different implementations on Linux that enable communication with serial interfaces.
-You can check out the Sending AT Commands tutorial.
+The Sending AT Commands tutorial can be checked for reference.

 Configure APN